Lumacx/Starknet_2025_Narratum/docs/User_Guide_Getting_Started.md

 ### Browsing and Filtering

 You can browse stories by various categories and genres.
-Use the filtering options to narrow down your choices and find exactly what you're looking for.
+Use the filtering options to narrow down your choices and find exactly what you're looking for, including filtering by story type, plan type, language, and author.

 ### Semantic Search